skearnes/scripture-graph/docs/_posts/2020/2020-12-28-scratching-the-surface.md

 Elder Packer also discussed the immense technical challenges in 1977 when discussions with publishers began:

-{:.quote}
-The technical problems seemed insurmountable.
+> The technical problems seemed insurmountable.
 Computers could help, but there was always the human factor.
 How could you cross-reference the Bible with any other book?
 To cross-reference it with the three volumes was to require tens of thousands of footnotes.
 Thereafter there would be hundreds of thousands of